A List of Gluten Free Foods to Help You Shop for the Gluten Free Diet

 Gluten Free Foods --Walmart's Great Value Brand items for the diet.

-Gluten Free Rice Mixes --A list of rice mixes by name brand that will give you back some convenience and easy cooking.
+Gluten Free Rice Mixes --A list of plain and flavored rice mixes (including Zatarain's and Uncle Ben's) by name brand that will make for some quick meals.

 Gluten Free Alcohol --Mixers and various types and brands of alcohol that are acceptable on the diet.